Ask Slashdot: How Would You Handle A Bogus Copyright Infringement Notice?

 -Your beloved nephew

-I tell them to basically fuck off (Score:3)
+I tell them to basically fuck off (Score:5, Interesting)

 in more technical terms, on the rare occasions my ISP forwards me these sorts of bullshit grams...